 He has some goals outside of work and eventually wants to start his own business doing something which aligns with his interests.
 But for now, he needs the money from his day job.

-Moving People Along the Motivation Spectrum
+Moving People Up the Motivation Spectrum

 Obviously it’s good to have motivated team members, because performance improves and they are more likely to put in extra effort to get the job done well.